nuxt-modules/turnstile/README.md

 ### Server

-On your server endpoint, you can use the server validation endpoint, or use the automatically imported helper method, which is automatically imported:
+You can either use the a generated validation endpoint, or use the imported helper method:

 **Example with endpoint**:

+Turn on the generation of the endpoint first:

 ```js
 export default defineNuxtConfig({